Structural Investigations, Testing and NDT

 What’s the difference between chloride ion testing and carbonation testing?

 The main difference between chloride concrete testing and carbonation concrete Testing is the type of substance which is being tested.
 A carbonation test of concrete uses a phenolphthalein indicator, which is sprayed onto the concrete structure.
 This intrusive investigation will indicate the depth of carbonation.
+Whereas Concrete Chloride Testing involves testing for the level of chloride content, this is obtained a taking a dust sample from the concrete structure by incremental drilling.
+The dust sample is submitted for laboratory analysis.
+The methodology can vary between each test, but this is dependent on the structure and environment.

-Why is it important to test concrete structures?
+Why is it important to test Concrete structures?

 Concrete Testing is vital to understand the safety and condition of an infrastructure asset.
-Concrete can be damaged by various factors such as:
+Concrete can be damaged by various factors such as: Corrosion Fatigue Overloading Environment

 This type of damage may cause issues such as:

-- Cracks
+- Cracks Delamination

 - Scaling